themindfulbit/td/_content/1-episodes/2014-04-14-073-helene-wecker.md

 >
 > Science fiction and fantasy has gotten a bad rap over the years.
 For a long time it was second class to works by authors that focused solely on the human condition, like Hemingway and Fitzgerald.
 I made my way to the genre through Vonnegut, who elegantly intertwined time travel and alien planets with alcoholism and suicide.
 It was a surprise when I learned that fiction and scifi were two separate things.
 > With the popularity of vampire stories and comic book movies, I think the mainstream is steadily moving toward my own happy conclusion: SciFi is just fiction with an imagination.

+> {{ theme:partial src="aside-header" voice="potatowire" text="Until next week" }}

+>
+> Well, that's it for this week.
+If you have anything that you'd like to add to or correct in the show notes you can find me on Twitter [@potatowire](http://twitter.com/potatowire/), or feel free to send an email to me at potatowire dot com.